Agus Harimurti Yudhoyono: Personal life

 On 8 July 2005, AHY married Annisa Larasati Pohan, former radio announcer who had been the cover girl (Gadis Sampul) of 1997.
 Annisa Pohan is the daughter of former Indonesian Bank (BI) Deputy governor, Aulia Pohan.
 When married, AHY was an officer with the rank of First lieutenant, at that time he was 27 years old, and Annisa was 24 years old.
 Annisa is also a Co-founder of Tunggadewi Foundation.

-At their wedding, they used Javanese customs which were laden with military nuance by carrying out the Pora Sword tradition.
+At their wedding, they used Javanese customs which were laden with military style by carrying out the Pora Sword tradition.
 Their wedding reception was held at Bogor Presidential Palace and attended by 2,000 invited guests.
-Their first daughter, Almira Tunggadewi Yudhoyono, was born on 17 August 2008.
+Their daughter was born on 17 August 2008.